knmoriwaki/cosmoglint/DOCUMENTATION.md

 Other options:
 - `--gpu_id`: GPU ID to use (default: 0).
 - `--seed`: Random seed for reproducibility (default: 12345).
-- `--param_dir`: Path to a directory containing the parameter file of max ids.
+- `--param_dir`: Path to a directory containing the file of maximum normalized SFR for each mass bin (default: None).
 - `--sigma`: Log-normal scatter [dex] added to the luminosity–SFR relation.
 - `--gen_both`: If set, generate both real and redshift space data.
 - `--redshift_min`, --redshift_max: Minimum and maximum redshift range for the mock data.